Skip to main content

 • In some cases, you would not be able to start as a full-time student until the change of status is approved.

 • Takes a very long time to be processed by USCIS, possibly more than a year.
-There is no guaranteed approval time and there is no way to expedite or speed up the process.
+Alternatively, you can pay an additional fee for Premium Processing.

 • While application is pending, must continually maintain your current immigration status or acquire another status until 30 days before your program start date.
 Your start date will be deferred to the following academic term if your application has not been approved by the original start date.